-Build a mini town and develop all kids of skills, perfect as a STEAM lesson PLUS you recycle too!
+Build a mini town and develop all kinds of skills, perfect as a STEAM lesson PLUS you recycle too!

 When we moved from the coast, we missed the ocean terribly.
 To embrace our new town, we did quite a bit of exploring and the riverfront was (and still is) our favorite place.